FreakTheMighty/IntentExperiment/README.md

 ```

 The intent is defined as a list of grammar rules and a list of sample slot words.
-A chunk of text is a match, if it matches any of the grammar rules, and if
+A chunk of text is a match, if it matches any of the grammar rules, and the candidate
+slots are similar enough to the example words.
+"Similar enough" is defined as a fixed
+threshold for the cosine distance between the two words.